Example Mapping: Making Stories Concrete

 Maya sees it first: “There’s a box size choice.
 Small or large.
 That’s it for now.”

-“Now that we have the rule,” Lee says, “does it spark any new examples?
+“Does the rule spark new examples?
 What could go wrong with box size selection?”

 Priya: “What if they don’t choose?
 What if they hit ‘subscribe’ without selecting a size?”